Christopher-Karvelis/Mac-Setup/README.md

 ```zsh
 brew bundle dump --force --describe
 ```

+# Backup Pycharm settings

+2. Configured datasources

+Select the datasources from the database window and ritght click on the datasource and select copy datasource.
+Then paste the contents in the DatasourcesSettings.xml file.

 ## Steps to bootstrap a new Mac

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.